-Other upcoming workshops include Plein-Air Painting with Jennifer McChristian, Exploring the Monoprint with Christine Carroll, and for the first time I'll be leading writing workshops at the Center, including Embracing Destiny: Journaling, Creative Writing and The Inspired Life and Identity and Exhibition: A Writing Workshop for Artists.
+Upcoming workshops include Plein-Air Painting with Jennifer McChristian, Exploring the Monoprint with Christine Carroll, and for the first time I'll be leading writing workshops at the Center, including Embracing Destiny: Journaling, Creative Writing and The Inspired Life and Identity and Exhibition: A Writing Workshop for Artists.

 Click here for more information about upcoming workshops.

 Ever concerned with the next generation, we have Children's Art Workshops, presented by Seda Sevada, on the first Saturday of every month.
 These workshops are free and I am always impressed by the work of these young artists!

 Click here for more information about our Children's Art Workshops.

 We are please to present California Fibers, an exhibition that includes weaving, basketry, sculpture, quilting, embroidery, felting, surface design, knitting, crochet, wearables, and mixed media.

 The exhibition features members of California Fibers, an organization founded in 1970 to support artistic growth and professional advancement for contemporary Southern California fiber artists.
 It is being presented in conjunction with a larger exhibition at SOKA University Art Gallery that I had the pleasure of jurying.